maxcell/twitch-netlify-example/README.md

 }'
 ```

+**Note**: The `secret` is whatever string you'd want it to be.
+This is a secret you establish with Twitch on this request and whenever you need to verify the signature actually came from Twitch, you'll use this string.

 (If you don't have your broadcaster_id use `twitch api get users -q login=<YOUR TWITCH HANDKE>`)

 And it should be all set!